ultrai/SRCNN/README.md

 # SRCNN
 Embedding seperable filters into deeper architectures for sparsely sampled (super resolving) optical coherence tomography images
+update: Incompatability between anaconda and fb.python led to new Data.py and modified SRCNN.lua
 ## Summary
 As lower layer filters learns gabor like structures they can be learned using separable filters with parallel architecture.
 This achives similar performance to Fully connected with 46% less parameters.